flucoma/flucoma-docs/doc/BufTransientSlice.rst

 :control blockSize:

   The size of audio chunk (in samples) on which the process is operating.
-This determines the maximum duration (in samples) of a detected transient, which cannot be more than than half of ``blockSize - order``.
+This determines the maximum duration (in samples) of a detected transient, which cannot be more than half of ``blockSize - order``.

 :control padSize: